I want to troubleshoot Amazon SageMaker AI notebook instance connectivity issues.

 Short description

-- SageMaker can't establish connection between Jupyter and its browser.
+- SageMaker AI can't establish a connection between Jupyter and the browser.

 Resolution

-Can't establish connection between Jupyter and the browser
+Troubleshoot connection issues between your Jupyter notebook and the browser

-Sometimes when opening a Jupyter notebook, you receive the following error:
+When you open a Jupyter notebook, you might receive the following error:

 "A connection to the notebook server could not be established.
 The notebook will continue trying to reconnect.
 Check your network connection or notebook server configuration."